Take your ATV anywhere with these versatile tires

 The Coronado is an eight-ply radial tire that was designed for extremely tough terrain types.
 This makes it one of the best all-terrain ATV tires.
 The front and rear designs are perfectly matched to provide precise steering and great handling, no matter how brutal the trail gets.
 And stepped lugs feature a long-wearing compound that is ideal for loose-over-hard dessert terrain.

 What is the best ATV tire for rocky terrain?

 Rocks on the trail can be both fun and a pain to ride on.
 If your ATV tires aren’t up to it, rocks can cause punctures and other difficulties.
 The best ATV tires for rocky terrain are the thicker eight-ply all-terrain tires due to added puncture resistance.
 Also look for added sidewall tread to help strengthen the tire against pinch flats.

 But if you are in the market for a pure mud performance ATV tire, you certainly have plenty of options.
 One affordable choice is the Kenda Executioner.
-With prices starting around $100, that is a lot of value in a mud tire.
 This tire features a tread design ready for the deep stuff, reinforced knobs to reduce knob rollover at low pressure, six-ply rated construction, and rim saver to protect against damage from rocks and other debris.

-Do I want 6 ply or 8 ply tires for all terrain?
+Do I want six-ply or eight-ply tires for all-terrain?

 We are committed to finding, researching, and recommending the best products.
 We earn commissions from purchases you make using the retail links in our product reviews.
 Learn more about how this works.